quarkiverse/quarkiverse/docs/Home.md

 Extensions generated with the `create-extension` goal of the Quarkus maven plugin expect code to be formatted according to the Quarkus conventions as documented in: https://github.com/quarkusio/quarkus/blob/master/CONTRIBUTING.md#ide-config-and-code-style.
 The default CI setup will validate the format and fail your build if the files don't conform.

+## Discussions

+Because we want to centralize discussions in common places so developers including core committers can contribute, GitHub Discussions are disabled in Quarkiverse extension repositories.
+Development questions should be addressed in the [Mailing List](https://groups.google.com/g/quarkus-dev) and user questions in [Stack Overflow](https://stackoverflow.com/questions/tagged/quarkus)

 ## Contributors